julien-arino/math-4370-7370/course-outline-2023.md

 Objectives of the course:
 1. explore the role of matrices in several fields of mathematics;
 2. study properties of these matrices;
-3. develop an understanding of how to deal with matrices in software.
+3. develop a toolbox to study some matrix properties computationally.

 ### Rough course program